garrandall/popular-music-data/tracks/you-suck-the-murmurs.md

 And it´s all your fault
 Oh you paralyze my mind
 And for that you suck
-And for that you suck oh....
+And for that you suck oh...
 Aho aho aho
 Ha ha ha